andreabradpitto/Experimental-robotics-laboratory/assignment1/README.md

-# Andrea Pitto's Experimental robotics laboratory exercises
+# Experimental robotics laboratory - Assignment 1
-This is the repository for all the exercises I have performed of the Robotics engineering class "Experimental robotics laboratory" 2020/2021, held in the University of Genoa
+This is the repository for the first assignment of the Robotics engineering "Experimental robotics laboratory" course, a.y.
+2020/2021, held in the University of Genoa

 ## Instructions